Tuesday, 7 May 2013

 Accommodation and transportation can be booked in advance through Tanabe City's tourism website.

-local businesses -- normally run by non-English speakers -- and
+The tourism office acts as a community-based travel agent who bridges communication between local businesses -- normally run by non-English speakers -- and international travelers.

 More resources can be found on Wakayama's Kumano tourism website.